temenos studio

 About Sarah

 I’m a trainee Gestalt therapist based in Naarm/Melbourne.
-My passions and interests include power, mattering, aesthetics, research, education, ethics and spirituality.
+My passions and interests include power, mattering, aesthetics, education, ethics and spirituality.

 I am a queer, cisgender woman and a second generation Italian-Australian living on stolen land.
 My positionality informs the lens from which I work, and I endeavour to bring an ethical, humanistic sensitivity to power and privilege in the spaces I move in and the people I work with.